Practices Will be in the Mornings and Open to the Public and Media, Spring Game Saturday, April 27 at 2 p.m.

 Images from the first day of fall practice for the 2010 Wyoming Cowboy Football team, Aug.
 5.

-Pete Kaligis will serve as Co-Offensive Coordinator and Running Backs Coach for the Wyoming Cowboys in 2013.
+Pete Kaligis will be the defensive tackles coach on Craig Bohl's staff at Wyoming.
+In 2013, he served as Co-Offensive Coordinator and Running Backs Coach for the Wyoming Cowboys.
 He added the offensive coordinator duties to his responsibilities in February of 2013.
-He was promoted to the position of Assistant Head Coach in the spring of 2012.
-The 2013 season will mark Pete Kaligis' 19th season as a college coach.
-He is entering his fifth season at Wyoming, and his second season coaching the Cowboy running backs after taking over that responsibility in 2012.
-His first four years at Wyoming, he teamed with current Co-Offensive Coordinator Jim Harding in coaching the Cowboy offensive line.
+The 2013 season marked Kaligis' 19th season as a college coach.
+He is entering his sixth season at Wyoming in 2014.
+He coached the Cowboy running backs in 2012 and `13.
+In 2013, sophomore running back Shaun Wick nearly reached the 1,000-yard plateau, rushing for 979 yards.
+Kaligis' first four years at Wyoming, he coached the Cowboy offensive line.

 In 2011 the Cowboy offense ranked No. 11 in the nation in fewest sacks allowed, allowing only 12 sacks in 13 games.
 Three UW offensive linemen earned Mountain West All-Conference honors in 2011.
 Senior tackle Clayton Kirven and junior center Nick Carlson were named Second Team All-Mountain West.
 Sophomore offensive guard Tyler Strong earned Honorable Mention All-Conference recognition.
 Carlson was named to the Rimington Trophy Watch List for the first time in 2011.